Ev11nroo/roblox-cmd-launcher/README.md

 After everything is filled out, open a terminal (ex.
 Command Prompt) into the directory (with `cd`), and type `node index.js` to run the program.

+- You can also add the game ID to the end, like `node index.js 738339342` which will override `gameId` in config.json

 Open another terminal to where your Roblox Player installation is (not Studio!) and type in the executable name.

 - This will be `RobloxPlayerBeta.exe`